 Charis SIL can be downloaded for free via daFonts.

 While fonts are licensed products and cannot be shared, the university has purchased individual copies for your use.
-If you need help obtaining any of these fonts, contact Creative Services at firstname.lastname@example.org.
+To request a license, complete this form.
 You will be asked to provide the following:

 - College/school/unit name